Leerrooy95/Project-Chrysanthemum_Japan-China-AI/README.md

 The **chrysanthemum** is the Imperial Symbol of Japan, but it originated in China and became the "crown jewel" of Japanese culture.
 This flower symbolizes **longevity and endurance**—it's the only flower that blooms in the cold of late autumn.

-Your research shows that even during the "geopolitical winter" of 2024-2025 (tariffs, tensions, strategic competition), the technical relationship between Japan and China continues to bloom.
+This research shows that even during the "geopolitical winter" of 2024-2025 (tariffs, tensions, strategic competition), the technical relationship between Japan and China continues to bloom.
 The name references Ruth Benedict's *The Chrysanthemum and the Sword*, one of the most influential studies of Japanese culture, nodding to the economic and cultural integration side while most analysis focuses on the military/"sword" dimension.

 **The Pattern**: Something that started in one country (China's AI capabilities) becoming deeply integrated into another's infrastructure (Japan's technology base)—like the flower itself.